Essential Oils have many properties effective in diffusion and there is no danger of addiction, so enjoy!

 10% of EO for mixtures using an oil base for the skin

 5% of EO for mixtures using an alcohol base for the home or to spray on clothes

 Care to be taken

 Not all EO are good for diffusion.
-Indeed, some of them may be irritating (even harmful) or just to thick for an optimal diffusion.
+Indeed, some of them may be irritating (even harmful) or just too thick for optimal diffusion.

 Essential oils with ketones or phenols

-Do not diffuse pure in the air EO containing ketones or phenols as they are able to provoke irritation of the respiratory tract. ex. clove, cinnamon leaf, rosemary camphor, spike lavender, peppermint
+Do not diffuse pure in the air EO containing ketones or phenols as they can provoke irritation of the respiratory tract. ex. clove, cinnamon leaf, rosemary camphor, spike lavender, peppermint

 Beware of EO containing esters